tkishel/pe_tune/DESIGN.md

 The ratio, minimum, and maximum vary based upon the PE Infrastructure type and the PE services sharing resources on each PE Infrastructure host.

-The supported minimum system resources for the `tune` command are 4 CPU / 8 GB RAM.
+The minimum system resources for the `tune` command are 4 CPU / 8 GB RAM.

+Notes:

+> The following CPU values are percentages, and RAM values are megabytes.

+> Any Replica should/would/will receive the same settings as the Primary Master, as a Replica is required to have the same system resources as the Primary Master.

 #### Standard Reference Architecture

-Master only install
+A Standard Reference Architecture is a Master-only install.

 ##### <a name="Standard-Master">Master</a>
-> CPU values are percentages and RAM values are megabytes.

 ###### <a name="Standard-Database">Database Service (pe-postgresql)</a>